-To illustrate the signature of EP phase transition in this system, based on Eqns.
+To illustrate the EP phase transition in this system, based on Eqns.
 (2)-(5), we calculate the time dependence of light amplitudes in the cavities.
-Our calculations show that the variance $D{12}(T)$ demonstrates the threshold dependence on the coupling strength between the cavities (Figure 9b).
-Thus, the variance $D{12}(T)$ plays the role of the order parameter for the transition in such a system.
+Our calculations show that the variance $D{12}(T)$ demonstrates the behavior that is typical for the EP phase transition (Figure 8b).
+Therefore, this optical scheme enables to observe the EP phase transition in dissipative-free system.
+The variance $D{12}(T)$ plays the role of the order parameter for such a phase transition.